-Here at Lane I work as a reference librarian, and I also teach.
-My subject specialties are the social sciences, applied design, mass media, photography, and computer information technology.
+Here at Lane I work as a reference librarian.
+My subject specialties are the social sciences, applied design, mass media (movies, tv, news, online), photography, and computer information technology.
 I act as the academic liaison to faculty in these areas, which means I help them use the library's resources, and build the new book and dvd collections for those subjects.
 I'm also a resource for copyright and MLA citation issues on our campus, and I populate our research guides.

 My publication catalog is on Academia, WorldCat, Google Scholar, and also here.
-My work focuses on Joss Whedon, the celebrated screenwriter, producer, and director.
+My work focuses on Joss Whedon, the celebrated comic book author, screenwriter, producer, composer, and director.
 My Whedon book is The Buffyverse Catalog from McFarland (winner of the Mr. Pointy Award for the Best Academic Book in Whedon Studies), and I have just completed the definitive critical bibliography on Whedon's work for Oxford University Press.

 My other interests cover American Indians: the mysterious Haush Indians of Tierra del Fuego, as well as Oregon's Chinookan, Siuslawan, and Athapaskan peoples.
 I maintain a popular resource on the Indian Languages of Western Oregon.
 I am occasionally a consultant on the rare Northwest Coast ceremonial artifacts known as Coppers.
 My latest publication about Coppers is The Purchase of the Nahuhulk, a "secret history" from the Tsimshian people, first recorded in 1916.